-Your water heater is either an LP gas or electric appliance capable of heating 6 to 10 gallons of water to a preset temperature.
-The water heater may be a match light or electronic ignition.
+Your water heater is an LP gas appliance capable of heating gallons of water to a preset temperature.
 When the system is connected to city water, fill the water heater by opening a hot water faucet.
 When filling the fresh water tank, turn the water pump ON and open a hot water faucet.
 In either case, when water flows steadily, turn the faucet OFF.
-Any air still in the tank can be removed by opening the relief valve in the outside access compartment (Figures 15, 16 and 17, Page 54).